 The provider attributes are assumed to be first name (size 20), last name (size 50), whether they are board certified (a yes/no value), date of hire, telephone entered as text, and e-mail entered as no longer than 75 characters.
 Employee’s ID number should be the primary key for the table.
 Exhibit 2.2 shows the first three rows of data for providers; note that one of the providers, Jill Smith, was previously described in exhibit 2.1 as a patient.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; remove shading from top row]

 Exhibit 2.2 Three Rows of Data for Example Providers Table